Barnwell: Six ugly NFL free falls, and what they mean for 2019

 While the Falcons scored a rare defensive touchdown when Vic Beasley Jr. returned a Lamar Jackson fumble for six points in Week 13, Atlanta's defense hasn't done just about anything right for weeks.
 While it held the Ravens' offense to 20 points, that was mostly due to sloppy play from Baltimore.
 Jackson had one of the biggest misses of the season when he overthrew a wide-open John Brown for what should have been a completion of 30-plus yards on a pass the NFL's Next Gen Stats give an 81.5 percent chance of being completed:

 The Falcons don't really do anything right on defense.
 They're 31st in the league in getting off the field on third and fourth downs and 29th in red zone efficiency.
-Atlanta is not good against the run -- it ranks 30th in first down rate and 28th in yards before first contact.
+Atlanta is not good against the run -- it ranks 30th in first-down rate and 28th in yards before first contact.
 Dan Quinn's defense is just as bad against the pass, where the Falcons are allowing a passer rating of 103.2, which is 28th in the league.
 They don't get after the quarterback, as Beasley & Co. are 28th in sack rate and last in pressure rate.
 And after forcing just 16 takeaways a year ago, the Falcons are on pace to grab ...
 15 takeaways this season.

 Meanwhile, after struggling in national television appearances against the Eagles and Saints, the offense's reputation is far worse than its actual performance.
 The Falcons' offense is getting no help, as was the case last season.
 In 2017, it ranked last in the league in average starting field position and drives per game.
 This season, it's 29th in average starting field position and 31st in drives per game.